 Treasury Notes are a short-term discount security redeemable at face value on maturity.
-Terms are generally less than six months.
-Treasury Notes are issued to assist with the Australian government’s within-year financing task.
+Terms are less than twelve months.
+Treasury Notes are issued to assist with the Australian government’s short-term funding requirements.